Skip to main content

 • The RGB_ORDERING setting must be configured as BGR, and the pixel size must be set according to which video RGB buffer format is used.

-For projects with video data in non-memory mapped memory, please read the section FileReader in this article.
+For projects with video data in non-memory-mapped memory, please refer to the FileReader section later in this article in this article.

 Hardware Decoding

-For the STM32H750, the JPEG peripheral can only be configured to use the MDMA peripheral rather than the regular DMA peripherals.
-Add an MDMA configuration for both input- and output FIFO Threshold signals as shown in the images below.
+Here is an example of how to set up the DMA on STM32H750 for JPEG decoding.
+For the STM32H750, the JPEG peripheral must be configured to use the MDMA peripheral instead of the regular DMA peripherals.
+Add an MDMA configuration for both the input and output FIFO threshold signals, as shown in the image below.
+The configuration is identical for both the input and output buffers.

 FileReader interface